getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/exception.md

 : Optional flag indicating whether the user has handled the exception (for example, via `try ... catch`).
-   Where applicable, when this flag is set to `false` it indicates the application terminated.
+   Where applicable, when you set this flag to `false`, it indicates the application terminated.

 `meta`: